Call us on

 Discover Peradeniya Royal Botanical Gardens with a botanist

 The Peradeniya Royal Botanical Gardens is the largest of the botanical gardens of Sri Lanka and one of the finest in Asia.
-In the Mediterranean climate of Kandy, the gateway to the central highlands, the Gardens lies at an elevation of 460 meters above sea-level, tightly bounded on three sides by the loop of the River Mahaweli.
-Your expert botanist guide will take you on a leisurely walk around, sharing interesting and insightful stories about this place and Sri Lanka.
+In the Mediterranean climate of Kandy – the gateway to the central highlands – the gardens lie at an elevation of 460 meters above sea-level, tightly bounded on three sides by the loop of the River Mahaweli.
+Join your botanist guide on a leisurely walk to see rare orchids, spice trees and a collection of medicinal plants.

 Days 9–12